-In The Teacher’s Guide to Tech, I gave you a huge and comprehensive volume of tech tools you can use inside and outside of the classroom.
+In The Teacher’s Guide to Tech, you get a huge and comprehensive volume of tech tools you can use inside and outside the classroom.
 But to really learn how to use these tools, you need practice.

 Some people will get this practice on their own, exploring tools and trying things out until they find what they need.
 But if you need more structure, a more systematic path through some key foundational tools and skills that will better prepare you for learning more, then JumpStart will be a great fit.

 This online course would be ideal for a group study, for professional development, or as a curriculum for a college-level teacher preparation course.
 It could even be used for self-paced independent study.

 The course contains 10 modules.
 In each module, you will learn about a specific category of tech tools, then do a hands-on project using that type of tool.

 The learning begins with the Course Manual, which explains the project and how learning this kind of tool will improve your classroom instruction.

 Next, you move to the video lessons, which teach you exactly how to do each project, step-by-step.
 Notes pages are provided for every lesson to give you a place to keep track of what you learn.

 As you complete each module, you will display your finished projects in an online portfolio–a blog that will document your progress.
 To give you a clear idea of what each finished project should look like, a sample portfolio is provided, containing examples of all 9 projects.